Porsche 718 Boxster roadster - Engines, drive & performance

 Performance is stronger than ever and handling remains fantastic, but the Boxster has lost some of its character

-Enthusiasts insist that the Boxster's Cayman sister is a sportier steer, but the slight flex that comes from not having a fixed metal roof lends the Boxster a more forgiving, easygoing feel – and there's no substitute for that wind-in-your-hair feeling.
+Enthusiasts insist that the Boxster's Cayman sister is a sportier steer, but the slight flex that comes from not having a fixed metal roof lends the Boxster a more forgiving, easygoing feel – and there's no substitute for that wind-in-your-hair feeling and the more immediate bark of the engine, especially in the GTS.
 The controls are pleasingly weighty, too, which helps you to feel more involved in the driving experience.

-If you're tempted to sharpen the Boxster's reflexes further, you can specify a Sport pack on the S, which lowers an stiffens the suspension.
-Or you can choose Porsche Active Suspension Management (PASM) standard on the T and GTS models, this gives you a choice of settings including an extremely firm Sports+ mode that's best suited to race tracks.
+If you're tempted to sharpen the Boxster's reflexes further, you can specify a Sport pack on the S, which lowers and stiffens the suspension.
+Or you can choose Porsche Active Suspension Management (PASM) that gives you a choice of settings including an extremely firm Sports+ mode that's best suited to race tracks and is standard on the T and GTS models.
 We prefer the less extreme Sport setting, which is far more comfortable on Britain's broken road surfaces and does little to blunt the Boxster's handling responses.

 Porsche 718 Boxster petrol engines